goldsborough/Writer-Tutorial/Part-3/part-3.md

       cursor.setPosition(start)

       # Next we move the Cursor over the match and pass the KeepAnchor parameter
-      # which will make the cursor select the the match's text
+      # which will make the cursor select the match's text
       cursor.movePosition(QtGui.QTextCursor.Right,QtGui.QTextCursor.KeepAnchor,end - start)

       # And finally we set this new cursor as the parent's